Updated: Apr 29, 2021

 When I first come into contact with a once-living creature, there is definitely an exchange; a mutual understanding like a balanced scale that holds both appreciation and reverence.
 In my hands is a creature that ate, slept, possibly procreated and will never revert back to its previous form.
 For this little one, the wheel has turned and the cycle has completed for this fragile life.

-When I say ‘energy exchange’ I don’t mean to go off into some hippy dippy feel good talk, though I do have my own personal practices and fail-safes in place.
+When I say ‘energy exchange’ I don’t mean to go off into some hippy dippy feel good talk, though I do have my own personal practices and fail-safes in place, and those are always personal to everyone.
 What I mean by energy exchange is that since taxidermy is such an invasive art, there is no method to avoid becoming intimately acquainted with the creature: Its lifestyle, its ailments and possibly even the reason for its death.

-Like a historical textbook, each limb, organ or imperfections tell a story that led this creature through its path.
-When I first picked up my scalpel with a fresh cat casualty (a mouse) artfully placed upon my workbench for the first time, I never dreamed that I’d be having these sorts of experiences.
-Berry remnants were stained behind its claws, a nicked tail possibly acquired from trying to escape a predator (perhaps unsuccessfully) all these characteristics told the tale of this little fella once so fastidiously going about their little mousie day.
+Like a historical textbook, each limb, organ or imperfection tells a story that led this creature through its lifes path.
+When I first picked up my scalpel with a fresh cat casualty, which was a mouse artfully placed upon my workbench, I never dreamed that I’d be having these sorts of experiences.
+Berry remnants were stained behind its claws, a nicked tail possibly acquired from trying to escape a predator, perhaps unsuccessfully, all these flaws told the tale of this little fella once so fastidiously going about their little mousie day.

 That’s when the existential dread set in (well, at least it tried to make a touch down with little success).
 I thought to myself ‘how can I possibly respect the life of this creature in the ways that I am currently experiencing it?’
 In that moment I felt extremely humbled and even honored by the creature before me and a silent smile crept at the corners of my lips.